-Ironically, as Microverse has grown, I've learned a lot about coding challenge, why I failed mine years ago, and how to best prepare to pass them.
-I want to share a few of the top tips I have so you can boost your chances of success when completing your coding interview.
+As Microverse has grown, we've learned a lot about coding challenges, and how to best prepare for them.
+So, we're sharing a few of our top tips to boost your chances of success when completing your coding interview.

 LeetCode's technical interview platform is a great place to start practicing with coding challenges to help you improve your skills before the real thing.
-Their platform offers around 200 challenges in 14 programming languages.
-Besides its sheer number of challenges, I like how, after completing a challenge, you can view stats such as how fast your code ran as compared with other users.
-There's also a section of the website dedicated to resources that can help you mock the interview with tasks considering the specifics of individual companies.
+Their platform offers approximately 200 challenges, in 14 programming languages.
+Besides its large number of challenges, we also like that after completing a challenge, you can view stats - such as how fast your code ran compared to other users.
+There's also a section of the website dedicated to resources that can help you mock interview with tasks considering the specifics of individual companies.

-LeetCode's Premium version can be really helpful if you have the money.
-For $35/month, you can unlock a section of the website where you can review specific interview questions for companies like Facebook, Google, Apple, and Amazon, generously provided by a community of developers that have already landed their dream job and want to give back.
+LeetCode's Premium version can be really helpful if you have the budget for it.
+For $35/month, you can unlock a section where you can review specific interview questions for companies like Facebook, Google, Apple, and Amazon.
+These questions were generously provided by a community of developers that have already landed their dream jobs and want to give back.

-Here are some more benefits, apart from Premium Subscription, when practicing coding challenges with LeetCode:
+There's also more benefits, apart from Premium Subscriptions, to practicing coding challenges with LeetCode:

 - Developers prefer LeetCode for their straightforward tasks followed by the theory (which is mostly lacking in HackerRank)

 - Specific challenges, such as SQL, are better on LeetCode than, for instance, on HackerRank.
-Besides, LeetCode offers more support for some specific languages, such as Go or C
+LeetCode also offers more support for specific languages, such as Go or C

-- LeetCode lets you compare your solutions with the solutions of other challenge participants so you could find out how to optimize your code and reduce the memory it takes
+- LeetCode lets you compare your solutions with the solutions of other challenge participants so you can find out how to optimize your code and reduce the memory it takes

 HackerRank and LeetCode are the most popular websites to practice coding.
-Each has a few nuances so regards HackerRank you should know that:
+When using HackerRank you should know that:

-- Developers say that programming challenges on HackerRank are generally better than on LeetCode which means more complex (if you want something not ordinary)
+- Developers say programming challenges on HackerRank are generally better than on LeetCode, which means they're more complex (if you want something out of the ordinary)

-- HackerRank has a better interface than LeetCode (true, but don't base your decision on UI only)
+- HackerRank has a better interface than LeetCode (but don't base your decision on UI only)

 - HackerRank offers live competitions that can better simulate a 'real-life interview'